Dr. Tsu-Wei Chou

 Newark, DE 19716

 Dr. Chou's research interests are in materials science, applied mechanics, fiber composite materials, piezoelectric materials, and nanocomposites.
-He has authored over 335 archival journal papers and book chapters in these areas with a total ISI citation of over 10,000.
+He has authored over 335 archival journal papers and book chapters in these areas with a total ISI citation of over 11,000.
 Dr. Chou is the author of the book, Microstructural Design of Fiber Composites, Cambridge University Press, England (1992), the co-author of the book, Composites Materials and Their Use in Structures, Elsevier Applied Science, London (1975), and the editor of several books.
 Dr. Chou is a Fellow of ASME, ASM, ASC, ACerS, TMS and AIAA, and a recipient of the Charles Russ Richards Memorial Award and the Worcester Reed Warner Medal of ASME, the Distinguished Research Award of American Society for Composites, and the Francis Alison Medal as well as the Medal of Excellence in Composite Materials of the University of Delaware.
 Dr. Chou is the Editor-in-Chief of the international journal Composites Science and Technology.
 He has been recognized by ISI as one of the "Highly Cited Researchers" in the world.
 Dr. Chou has been named among top 100 materials scientists (ranked 34th) of the past decade (2000-2010) by Times Higher Education.
-Dr. Chou is honored as a World Fellow by the International Committee on Composite Materials.
+Dr. Chou is honored as a World Fellow by the International Committee on Composite Materials, and is the recipient of the Nadai Medal of ASME in 2013.

 - “The effective interfacial shear strength of carbon nanotube fibers in an epoxy matrix characterized by a microdroplet test,” Carbon, 50, 1271-1279 (2012), with M. Zu, Q.W.
 Li, Y.T.
 Zhu, M. Dey, G.J.
 Wang, W.B.
 Lu, J.M.
 Deitzel, J.W.
 Gillespie Jr. and J.H.
 Byun.